backdrop-contrib/photoswipe/README.md

 ## Usage

-### Multiple images in Views
-The option 'Photoswipe' will now appear as a Formatter for an image field.
-Choose a predefined style for your node images (i.e. thumbnails).
-Also choose a larger style or the original image for your Photoswipe image.

-Within 'Multiple Field Settings' check the item 'Display all values in the same row.'
-Within 'Style Settings' for your image field, customise the field and label wrapper with a custom CSS class 'photoswipe-gallery'.

 ### Multiple images in nodes
 Within 'Manage Displays' for a content type that includes images, select 'Photoswipe' for the format of an image field.
 Then choose the settings for the node images and the